 Online supports include contrast color, invert color choice, magnification, overlay color, and spoken audio.
-Directions detailing how to select the PNP Profile supports are found in Step 4: Select and View Supports in the Kite System, beginning on page 47.
+Directions detailing how to select the PNP Profile supports are found in Step 4: Select and View Supports in the Kite System on page 41 of this manual.

-Test administrators are advised to try out the supports in advance of an assessment window by using the practice demo testlets and released testlets.
-This helps ensure that the supports that were chosen are compatible with the student and provide the best access for them.
+Test administrators are advised to try out the supports in advance of testing by using the practice demo testlets and released testlets to make sure the supports that were chosen are compatible with the student and provide the best access for them.
 Usernames and passwords for these testlets are available in the Guide to Practice Activities and Released Testlets on the DLM website.
 Released testlets are like real testlets.
-They are selected from a variety of Essential Elements for ELA, math, and science, and linkage levels across Grades 3-8 and high school.
+They are selected from a variety of Essential Elements and linkage levels across Grades 3-8 and high school.
 Newly released testlets are added periodically.

 - Contrast color: Allows test administrators to choose from color schemes for the background and font. - Invert color choice: Makes the background color black and the font white.
-Images continue to display on a white background. - Magnification: Allows test administrators to choose the degree of screen magnification during assessment.
+Images display with a white background. - Magnification: Allows test administrators to choose the degree of screen magnification during assessment.
 Test administrators can choose between a magnification of 2×, 3×, 4×, or 5×.
 Without magnification, the font is Report School, 22-point size.
 When the level of magnification is increased beyond the size of the screen, left to right and up and down scrolling will likely be required because the entire item will no longer be visible on the screen.
 Scrolling will vary according to the level of magnification, the amount of content in the item, and the size of the device's screen being used by the student.
 When a student needs a very large increase in magnification, an interactive whiteboard, projector, or any magnification device that works with the computer screen is allowed. - Overlay color: The default background color of the assessment is white.
 Test administrators may select from the alternate colors of blue, gray, green, pink, and yellow.
 Practice demo testlets have specific presets, but more options are provided in the PNP Profile and actual live testlets. - Spoken audio: Synthetic spoken audio (read aloud with highlighting) is read from left to right and top to bottom.
 Three preferences are available for spoken audio: text only, text and graphics, and nonvisual.
-The nonvisual preference also describes page layout for students who are blind or have visual impairments.
+The nonvisual preference also describes the page layout for students who are blind or have visual impairments.